A Tensor-EM Method for Large-Scale Latent Class Analysis with Binary Responses: Discussion

-We also note that it is also possible to find similar tensor structures in more complicated latent structure models, for example, the diagnostic classification models or cognitive diagnostic models (CDMs) \citep{rupp2008dcm, von2019handbook}.
-This is because the low-order moments constructed in and exploited by the tensor power method here \citep[also see][]{anandkumar2014tensor} are essentially resulting from the local independence assumption in LCMs; that is, the observed variables are conditionally independent given the latent variable.
+{We also note that the response variables do not have to be binary for applying the tensor method; the tensor power method can also apply to models with polytomous or continuous responses.
+This is because the low-order moments constructed in and exploited by the tensor power method here \citep[also see][]{anandkumar2014tensor} essentially result from the local independence in LCMs; that is, the observed variables are conditionally independent given the latent variable.} Regarding the theoretical results for polytomous response, we believe similar proof techniques can be applied to establish the clustering consistency.
+The details are left as future work.
+It is also possible to find similar tensor structures in more complicated latent structure models, for example, the diagnostic classification models or cognitive diagnostic models (CDMs) \citep{rupp2008dcm, von2019handbook}.
 Since CDMs can be viewed as extensions of LCMs where the local independence assumption also holds, the same tensor power method used here may also be used to find rough estimates of parameters in a CDM.
-However, CDMs also have a unique feature, the $Q$-matrix \citep{tatsuoka1983rule}, which induces complicated parameter constraints on top of a latent class model.
-Thus a plain tensor power method for unrestricted LCMs would not give estimates that satisfy the equality constraints under a $Q$-matrix.
+However, CDMs also have a unique feature, the Q-matrix \citep{tatsuoka1983rule}, which induces complicated parameter constraints on top of a latent class model.
+Thus a plain tensor power method for unrestricted LCMs would not give estimates that satisfy the equality constraints under a Q-matrix.
 How to develop an efficient estimation procedure for CDMs by integrating the tensor method is an interesting question left for future investigation.